semrush/intergalactic/website/docs/components/breadcrumbs/breadcrumbs.md

 @## Use in UX/UI

-The recommended order of the levels in the breadcrumbs:
+The recommended order of the navigation levels in the breadcrumbs:

-- The first link is **Dashboard**, it leads to a shared screen with widgets for various tools.
+1. The first link is **Dashboard**.
+It leads to the screen with widgets for various products.
-- The second link is the **tool's Projects and/or the tool's home page**.
+2. The second link is the **product's Projects and/or the product's home page**.
-- The third link is the **Name of the project**.
+3. The third link is the **Name of the project**.
-- The fourth link is the **Name of the tool**.
+4. The fourth link is the **Name of the product**.

 @page breadcrumbs-a11y
 @page breadcrumbs-api